-You will grow sport specific knowledge of rules, strategies and tactics across a range of sports and activities, starting to create a lifelong love for healthy participation in PE.
+You will grow sport specific knowledge of rules strategies and tactics across a range of sports and activities.
+The aim of Year 7 is to start creating a lifelong love for healthy participation in PE.
 Students will study a range of activities.
-They will grow motor competence in the different areas through 6-8-week units.
+They will grow motor competence in the different areas through 6-8 week units.
 Students will be tested through the units in the areas of Leadership, Performance, Decision making, Mindset and Fitness.
-Students will be stretched to will lead, be creative, command in games, show resilience and intensity.
-The core assessments can be improved through the units, skill base will improve year to year where there is continuity.
+At the best levels pupils will lead, be creative, command in games, show resilience and intensity.
+The core assessments can be improved through the units, skill base should also improve year to year where there is continuity.